Backcountry Attitude >> Outdoor Issues

 Wilderness

-- We need more areas set aside as federally designated Wilderness areas before they are lost to development, logging, roads, etc.
+- We need more areas set aside as federally designated Wilderness areas before they are lost to development, logging, roads, etc.- We need people to show proper respect to designated Wilderness areas so that they don't lose their wild character and unspoiled beauty.

 Like it?
 Share & bookmark this page!